chrismarquardt/ear-tracker/architecture.md

 ## State Management

+- **What is Tracked:**
+    - **Symptoms:**
+        - Low-frequency hearing loss
+        - Low-frequency noise level
+        - High-frequency noise level
+    - **Daily Intake:**
+        - Water (special button for +200ml, editable sum)
+        - Sodium
+        - Refined carbs
+        - Sugar
+        - Alcohol
+    - **Sleep Quality:** (1 is bad, 5 is great)
+    - **Stress Level:** (1 is little, 5 is lots)

 - **Where State Lives:**
-    - All tracked data (symptoms, intake, sleep, stress) is stored in `localStorage` as a single JSON object, keyed by date and time frame (morning, noon, etc).
+    - All tracked data is stored in `localStorage` as a single JSON object, keyed by date in `yyyy-mm-dd` format.
+The app determines the current date based on a day starting at 5am (i.e., changes between midnight and 5am are counted for the previous day).
-    - UI state (current tab, modal open/close) is kept in memory (in JS variables in `app.js`).
+    - UI state (current tab, modal open/close, selected date) is kept in memory (in JS variables in `app.js`).
     - Water intake is tracked as a sum per day, with each button tap adding 200ml and an editable text field that holds the sum per day.

 - **State Flow:**
-    1. On load, `app.js` loads data from `localStorage` via `storage.js`.
+    1. On load, `app.js` determines the current date (with 5am day start), loads data for that date from `localStorage` via `storage.js`.
-    2. UI is rendered based on current state.
+    2. UI is rendered based on current state and selected date.
-    3. User actions (radio tap, water button, import/export) update state in memory and persist to `localStorage`.
+    3. User actions (radio tap, water button, import/export, date switch) update state in memory and persist to `localStorage` for the correct date.
     4. Debug panel always shows current `localStorage` content.
+    5. UI includes a date switcher (arrows to move day forward/backward).
+    6. **Symptoms and Intake are visually grouped in the UI, and each sub-item is tracked separately.**

 ---